mecid/mecid.github.io/_posts/2019-08-14-building-barchart-with-shape-api-in-swiftui.md

 }
 ```

-As you can see, our Bar struct conforms to Identifiable protocol.
-We need Identifiable conformance to use Bar struct inside ForEach.
-ForEach uses Identifiable to understand data changes during the rendering process.
-Now we can draw our bars by using shape Capsule.
+As you can see, our *Bar* struct conforms to *Identifiable* protocol.
+We need *Identifiable* conformance to use *Bar* struct inside *ForEach*. *ForEach* uses *Identifiable* to understand data changes during the rendering process.
+Now we can draw our bars by using shape *Capsule*.

 ```swift
 struct BarsView: View {